HectorAnadon/PhotonMapping/README.md

 one that uses them to shade a point in the scene.

 The code has pre-baked a set of scenes, and its execution can be controlled using the command line.
 To check what commands should be introduced to the program, we refer to 'main.cpp' at SmallPM/src.
 -----------------------------------------------------------------------------------
-Notes:
+###Notes:<br />
 1-	The following code has been though as an educational piece of software to teach
 	how to implement a small classic photon mapper, based on Jensen's initial design.
 	As such, it only supports Lambertian and delta (perfect transmissive and specular)